cyberphone/json-canonicalization/README.md

 # JSON Canonicalization

 This JSON canonicalization concept works by building on:
-- ECMAScript V6 serialization of primitive JSON data types
+- ECMAScript V6 serialization of primitive JSON data types using `JSON.stringify()`
 - Lexical sorting of properties in a *recursive* process
 - Array data is also included in the process *but element order remains untouched*